Kiranjith83/SA/SA.md

     - When provision multi AZ RDS, it creates secondary standby instance,
     - RDS perform `synchronous replication` when Multi-AZ.
 Copied from Primary node to Secondary Node.
     - Replication happens between instances.
+    - Data transferred between Availability Zones for replication of Multi-AZ deployments is free.
     - RDS perform an Automatic failover during failure.
     - It can happen if there are isolated issues with underlying hardware or configuration upgrade.
       - In the case of software upgrade, it changes the secondary instance first, changes the CNAME mapping then finally update the primary instance.